 (3) The width, length, and height of a small box are 15.5 cm, 27.3 cm, and 5.4 cm, respectively.
 Calculate the volume of the box, using the correct number of significant figures in your answer.

+Answer

-Answer: In reporting the volume, we can show only as many significant figures as given in the dimension with the fewest significant figures (that for the height, 5.4 cm, with two significant figures):
+In reporting the volume, we can show only as many significant figures as given in the dimension with the fewest significant figures (that for the height, 5.4 cm, with two significant figures):